 Luckily, JAL and I (Ngoc) have extensive experience in teaching and curriculum and instructional design.
 JAL taught at one of the most prestigious universities in Venezuela (Universidad Simón Bolívar) for 14 years.
 He has a PhD in Engineering Mathematics from Claremont Graduate University and California State University Long Beach, a joint PhD program for which he was awarded a full-ride scholarship.
 I graduated with honors from Scripps College in Claremont, California with a BA in Psychology for which I was also awarded a full-ride scholarship.
 After graduation, I worked as an instructional designer, corporate and technical trainer, and Knowledge Management (KM) consultant for 11 years at Ingram Micro Inc., a Fortune 100 company.
 I founded and spearheaded their KM function due to a KM Methodology I invented for which the company filed U.S. and international patents on my behalf.

 Nonviolent (Peaceful) Communication

 Nonviolent Communication (NVC) is a methodology for communicating in a way that brings a more loving, compassionate, and nonviolent way of understanding and functioning with others and ourselves.
-NVC is a powerful tool for peace as it helps liberate us from ancient patterns of violence, transforming potential conflicts into peaceful dialogues.
+NVC attempts to liberate us from ancient patterns of violence, transforming potential conflicts into peaceful dialogues.
 It show us how to teach Peace and Unconditional Love, exploring the connection between language and violence.
 By learning how to listen empathetically and communicate our authentic feelings and needs, we can connect soul to soul and thereby facilitate a lot of much needed healing.
 Our family reads and discusses together a section at a time the Nonviolent Communication ebook that contains extracts from Marshall Rosenberg’s books on NVC and find ways to apply NVC in our daily lives.

 Costa Rica Travel Blog Project